wp-plugins/powerpress/readme.txt

 * Added Hebrew to list of feed languages.
 * Fixed no longer needed javascript for flare player when in edit players PowerPress admin area, Flare player was abandoned in favor of VideoJS.
 * Fixed bug with media embed HTML page having a fatal error if referencing an episode not originally saved by PowerPress.
+* Fixed bug with metamarks Javascript (jQuery) possibly causing javascript errors in some situations.
+Thanks Klyde and the folks from Gravity forms for bringing to our attention!
+* Added link to Eli's PowerPress Addon Widget.

 = 4.0 =